Constructing the relative Fukaya category: Introduction

 \subsection{Properties}

-The relative Fukaya category satisfies \cite[Assumption 5.1]{Sheridan2016} (up to an irrelevant change of grading conventions).
-This concerns the relationship between the relative Fukaya category and the exact Fukaya category of the affine variety $X \setminus D$, as defined in \cite{Seidel:FCPLT}.

-We briefly outline our conventions concerning the exact Fukaya category.
+The symplectic relative Fukaya category $\fuk(W \subset X,\omega,\theta,V,J_0)$ is a deformation of the exact Fukaya category of the Liouville domain $W$, as defined in \cite{Seidel:FCPLT}.
+In order to state this result clearly, we briefly outline our conventions concerning the exact Fukaya category $\fuk(W,\theta)$.
 It is a $\Z/2$-graded, $\Z$-linear $A_\infty$ category.
-Its objects are closed, exact Lagrangian submanifolds $L \subset X \setminus D$, equipped with spin structures.
-The morphism spaces $hom^*(L_0,L_1)$ are free, finite-rank, $\Z/2$-graded $\Z$-modules generated by the intersection points betwen $L_0$ and a Hamiltonian perturbation of $L_1$.
-The $A_\infty$ structure maps count certain pseudoholomorphic discs $u$ in $X \setminus D$.
+Its objects are closed, exact Lagrangian submanifolds $L \subset W$, equipped with Pin structures.
+The morphism spaces $hom^*(L_0,L_1)$ are free, finite-rank, $\Z/2$-graded $\Z$-modules generated by the intersection points betwen $L_0$ and a transverse Hamiltonian perturbation of $L_1$.
+The $A_\infty$ structure maps count certain pseudoholomorphic discs $u$ in $W$.